-We welcome auditions from new members for all three of the Chapel's choirs.
-Auditions for all three choirs are held at the beginning of the fall semester and throughout the academic year.
+We welcome auditions from new members for each of the choirs below.
+Auditions are held at the beginning of the fall semester and as needed throughout the academic year.
 We make every effort to engage all students and community members who are interested in singing with us.

-To learn more about the Chapel’s choirs and schedule an audition, email Chapel Music.
+To learn more about the Chapel’s choirs, email Chapel Music.

-The Duke Chapel Choir is the largest and most visible ensemble in the Chapel.
-The choir is a regular part of worship on Sunday mornings during the academic year, singing anthems and leading the congregation in hymns and liturgical music.
-The Chapel Choir’s critically acclaimed performances of Handel’s Messiah have been an annual Advent tradition since 1933.
-Its spring oratorio concerts feature other major choral works.
+Founded in 1932, the Duke University Chapel Choir is the largest and most visible ensemble in the Chapel.
+The choir is a regular part of worship on Sunday mornings during the academic year, singing a widely varied choral repertoire and leading the congregation in hymns and liturgical music.
 Learn more about the Chapel Choir.